 Optional Exercise #2: cABT

-Randy might ask you the cABT version of your ABT, so you may want to prepare it ahead of time.
+Randy might ask you the cABT version of your ABT, so for this exercise you’ll prepare your cABT ahead of time.

 The cABT should have all specifics stripped off of it.
 Use nothing but generic words.
 For example, if your ABT dealt with a new way to clean junk from the ocean that’s an improvement and the old system is outdated, the cABT would be “We had a method we were using for a while, but it’s not working that great, so now we want to use a better one.”

 See?
 We can’t tell that you’re working on cleaning the environment.
 You could just as well be telling me that you’re implementing a new accounting system at your bank for all we know.
 That makes it a good cABT – the specifics are stripped out, leaving just the base narrative.
 And then from the base cABT, you can start adding specifics again when constructing your kABT.

 Matthew Winkler Video: What makes a hero? – We only watched the first two minutes in class.
 Watch this to the end to see how the hero’s journey applies to your life: